othomantegazza/data-and-sci-open-books/README.md

 # Great Books About Data Analysis

-These are the books that I use as a daily reference.
+These are the textbooks that I love and that I use as a daily reference.
 They are all openly accessible.

 ## R